timothy-r/Perms/README.md

 A permissions store service which stores permissions, eg. read, write, admin for subject and object pairs.

 Glossary:
-* **Subject** is for exmaple a User or UserGroup, the identifiers are opaque to the store and need to be unique across all its clients
+* **Subject** is for example a User or UserGroup, the identifiers are opaque to the store and need to be unique across all its clients
 * **Object** is for example a bug tracker issue or article, again the identifiers are opaque to the store and need to be unique across all its clients
 * **Perm** is a string, for example read or write, the perm store simply stores these values, the clients give them meaning